mratsim/constantine/constantine/platforms/gpu/README.md

 Potential future use-cases include erasure coding and lattice-based cryptography acceleration.

-⚠️ Accelerator usage is not constant-time and requires allocation of dynamic memory.
+⚠️ GPU usage is not constant-time and requires allocation of dynamic memory.
 It MUST NOT be used for secret data.